blockprotocol/blockprotocol/apps/site/README.md

 The site no longer depends on MongoDB, S3, or any other external data store.
-Hub listings are read from the static [`hub-snapshot.json`](./hub-snapshot.json) snapshot file committed in this folder, and the entire account system (login, signup, dashboard, API keys, publishing) is paused while we focus on [HASH](https://hash.ai).
+Hub listings are read from the static [`hub-snapshot.json`](./hub-snapshot.json) committed in this folder (treated as a frozen artifact — there is no regeneration script), and the entire account system (login, signup, dashboard, API keys, publishing) is paused while we focus on [HASH](https://hash.ai).
 As a result, running the site locally requires **no environment variables, no Docker containers, and no database**.

 Pre-requisites: Node `24.x` (see [`package.json`](./package.json) `engines`)
 and Yarn 1 (the repo root pins a compatible version via the workspace setup).